s3664099/Computer_Space_Games/readme.md

 changing.
 I have managed to hack together an inkey function that seems to work, though you require the getkey python library to run this game.

+**Space Mine**
+This is one of those old school strategy games where you have to manage resources and keep people happy.
+Basically you are in charge of a space mine, and you need to last ten years without either setting off a revolt or working the people too hard.
+There are a lot of mathematical calculations in this one, and it certainly looks quite difficult.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game